ceramicnetwork/.github/OVERVIEW.md

 While Ceramic documents may act as standalone objects, they can also be combined to enable more abstract, novel use cases that demonstrate the potential of user-centric interoperability and the power of the Ceramic network to unbundle user identities, data, and services from applications.
 By simply combining a few of the documents above, Ceramic can enable:

 - Portable, self-sovereign identity (SSI) systems;
-- A global marketplace of shared data sources and interoperable web services;
+- A global marketplace of interoperable, shared data sources and web services;
 - User-managed access control to shared data sourced and services; and
 - Pay-as-you-go metered web services.